 Final Fantasy XV - 50 Minutes of Gameplay.
 Russian Square Plus!
 Edition.
+Imported - to the left.
 The Journal of Design Research.
 The significance placed on developing the generative system by Xenakis and Le Corbusier corroborates existing evidence of different approaches to designing by novice and expert designers (Kavakli and Gero, 2001; Kokotovich, 2002) Design grammars or generative systems operate at fundamental macro-levels of idea conception.

 The thoughts and opinions expressed are those of the writer and not Gamasutra or its parent company.
 In my existence as a game designer, my best projects tend to be as deterministic and logically interesting as possible: games with turn-based mechanics, meaningful choices and quantifiable rulesets (and nothing where nuanced physics apply, thanks).
 There’s little room for “feel” in my games, since I think mainly about the left-brained engagements swallowing my players whole.
 Sure, there's always realistic room for cosmetics, interface tweaks and other feel elements, but overall the games I work on tend to embody something like this: Chibi-Robo Gameplay 1.
 HEALTH Breaks Down Their Score For Max Payne 3.
 In 2001, Rockstar Games changed the very nature of gaming with a release called Grand Theft Auto III.

 Noire raised the bar for many technical aspects of videogames.
 At the very least, this crime investigation offering developed by Team Bondi and Rockstar gifted the industry with groundbreaking facial motion capture technology and a beautiful, digital version of L.A. in 1947.
 The jazz soundtrack, carefully composed by Andrew Hale and Simon Hale, greatly enhances the mood of that particular period in U.S. history.
+The developers also did a tremendous job with the implementation.
 Deep dive with Harmonix's John Drake and Nick Chester: The full interview.
 I sat down with John Drake and Nick Chester of Harmonix recently to discuss the studio's upcoming game, Chroma—a musical shooter.